palant/palant.info/content/articles/mozilla-and-google-remove-avast-extensions-from-add-on-stores/index.md

 ---
 title: "Mozilla removes Avast extensions from their add-on store, what will Google do?"
 date: 2019-12-03T09:47:02+01:00
+lastmod: 2019-12-03T10:05:02+01:00
-description: The Avast extensions which were spying on their users are no longer available from Mozilla and Google add-on stores.
+description: The Avast extensions which were spying on their users are no longer available from Mozilla Add-ons site.
+Google still has to take action.
 image: avast.png
 categories:
   - privacy